How Solar Street Lights Helped Electrify a Rural Village?

 PV Panel Converts sunlight into DC electricity

-Battery Stores energy; capacity sizing depends on autonomy
+Battery Stores energy; capacity sized for 2–3 nights autonomy

 LED Luminaire Provides light output; typically 150–200 lm/W

-Pole + Fixture Physical support and structural stability
+Pole + Fixture Provides structural stability and mounting

 Comparative Advantages